buddyeorl/zipcode-city-distance-api/README.md

 /api/getDistance&zipcode1={zipcode}&zipcode2={zipcode}&unit=M

 queries:
-⋅⋅⋅zipcode1: type int
+   zipcode1: type int
-⋅⋅⋅zipcode2: type int
+   zipcode2: type int
-⋅⋅⋅unit: type char
+   unit: type char

 ** valid units are M for miles, K for kilometer, N for nautical, if unit doesn't match any of the options it will calculate distance in miles as default